What to do

 - experienced a reduction in household income, incurred significant costs, or experienced other financial hardship

 You must be able to demonstrate a risk of experiencing homelessness or housing instability

 This can include:

-- a past-due rent notice or eviction notice
+- past-due rent or utilities

 - unsafe or unhealthy living conditions

 You can apply if you are a subtenant.
 The master tenant does not need to be involved in the first part of the application process.